Comparisons12 min read

 Charles Schwab

-Look, Schwab in 2026 is a fundamentally different company than it was even three years ago.
-The full absorption of TD Ameritrade's technology — particularly thinkorswim — has transformed Schwab into arguably the most technically capable mainstream brokerage available to regular retail investors. thinkorswim was already legendary among options traders and technical analysts, and now it's backed by Schwab's institutional stability and balance sheet.
+Look, Schwab in 2026 is fundamentally different from what it was just three years ago.
+The full absorption of TD Ameritrade's technology — especially thinkorswim — has turned Schwab into arguably the most technically capable mainstream brokerage available to regular retail investors. thinkorswim was already legendary among options traders and technical analysts, and now it has Schwab's institutional stability and balance sheet backing it up.
 That's a powerful combination.

 Key Features

-• thinkorswim — The crown jewel.
-A professional-grade trading platform with advanced charting (over 400 technical studies), options analytics, futures trading, and paper trading mode for practice.
+• thinkorswim — The crown jewel here.
+A professional-grade trading platform with advanced charting (over 400 technical studies), options analytics, futures trading, and paper trading mode for practice runs.

 • Schwab Intelligent Portfolios — Robo-advisor with no advisory fee and no minimum (though it requires $5,000 to start).
-There's a "Premium" tier at $30/month with unlimited CFP access.
+There's a "Premium" tier at $30/month with unlimited CFP access if you want it.

-• StreetSmart Edge — A secondary desktop platform that's more approachable than thinkorswim for casual users.
+• StreetSmart Edge — A secondary desktop platform that's more approachable than thinkorswim for people who want something less intense.

-• Extensive branch network — With roughly 400 branches across the U.S., you can actually sit down with a human being.
+• Extensive branch network — With roughly 400 branches across the U.S., you can actually sit down and talk to someone face-to-face.

-• Schwab Bank — Full-featured banking integration including checking accounts, mortgages, and the famous Schwab Investor Checking with unlimited ATM fee rebates worldwide.
+• Schwab Bank — Full banking integration including checking accounts, mortgages, and the famous Schwab Investor Checking with unlimited ATM fee rebates worldwide.

 • Futures and Forex — Schwab supports futures trading through thinkorswim; Fidelity doesn't offer futures at all.